 What’s in the box?

-1 x A7 II camera body and cap.
+- 1 x A7 II camera body and cap.

-1 x Eyepiece cup.
+- 1 x Eyepiece cup.

-1 x hot shoe Black plastic cover.
+- 1 x hot shoe Black plastic cover.

-1 x USB AC Power Adapter
+- 1 x USB AC Power Adapter

-1 x Micro USB cable
+- 1 x Micro USB cable

-1 x NP-FW50 Rechargeable Li-Ion Battery
+- 1 x NP-FW50 Rechargeable Li-Ion Battery

-1 x Shoulder strap.
+- 1 x Shoulder strap.

-- Five-axis image stabilization performs incredibly well
+- Five-axis image stabilization performs incredibly well.

 - Ergonomics are phenomenal

-- Forward-angled shutter button like DSLR is excellent
+- Forward-angled shutter button like DSLR is excellent.

 - Plenty of customizable buttons

-- Metal lens mount prevents the lens from becoming wobbly
+- Metal lens mount prevents the lens from becoming wobbly.

 - Favorable price

-- While using image stabilization the battery life suffers
+- While using image stabilization, the battery life suffers

 - Complicated menu system

-– Wheel-dial button needs refinement
+- The wheel-dial button needs refinement.

 - Image stabilization slacks when in motion.

-- Low-quality accessory doors unlike the rest of the body
+- Low-quality accessory doors, unlike the rest of the body

-If you have read the camera specs and review for the Sony a7II and are captivated by them but are still holding back because you are not entirely sure, then let me tell you that you have nothing to fear.
+If you have read the camera specs and review for the Sony a7II <- Affiliate Link 🙂 and are captivated by them but are still holding back because you are not entirely sure, then let me tell you that you have nothing to fear.